gatsbyjs/gatsby/docs/blog/2019-01-31-using-react-context-api-with-gatsby/index.md

 - Adding the switch inside the header
 - Adding the styles relevant to the Dark mode

-Would you like to see the action for yourself?
+Interested in seeing this in action?
 Head over to https://github.com/m-muhsin/gatsby-dark-mode and clone or fork my project.